Ryan-the-hito/Kiwi/README.md

 # Kiwi

-Yet another tomato clock at the back of your Dock on macOS.
+Kiwi is a pomodoro timer at the back of your Dock on macOS.